tmokmss/deploy-time-build/API.md

 ```

 - *Type:* string
-- *Default:* assetProps[0].assetProps.path
+- *Default:* assetProps[0].extractPath

-The name of the working directory of build process in the build enironment.
+Relative path from the build directory to the directory where build commands run.

 ---